How to get a California Resale Certificate

 Step 2 – Enter the seller’s sales tax permit number

 Step 3 – Describe the business activities of the seller

 Step 4 – Enter the business name of the seller

 Step 5 – Describe the property being purchased for resale.
-Be sure not to be generic and described by either by an itemized list or by a general description.
+Be sure to be descriptive and use either an itemized list or a general description.

 The resale certificate is kept on file by the seller and is not filed with the state.